phase2/outrigger-examples/mail/README.md

 You can also add the `mail` service defined in the `docker-compose.yml` file to your projects compose file.

-sure to configure the web server with network

 ## Network Access to the Mail Service

 Access to mailhog from the web server is enabled by adding the mail service to the web containers `links` configuration.